-The LM46002-Q1 is in active mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
-The simplest way to enable the LM46002-Q1 is to connect the EN pin to V{IN} .
-This allows self start-up when the input voltage is in the operation range: 3.5 V to 60 V. See Enable (ENABLE) and VCC, UVLO and BIAS for details on setting these operating levels.
+The LM43603 is in Active Mode when V{EN} is above the precision enable threshold and V{CC} is above its UVLO level.
+The simplest way to enable the LM43603 is to connect the EN pin to V{IN} .
+This allows self start-up of the LM43603 when the input voltage is in the operation range: 3.5 V to 36 V. Please refer to Enable (EN) and VCC, UVLO and BIAS for details on setting these operating levels.

-In active mode, depending on the load current, the LM46002-Q1 is in one of four modes:
+In Active Mode, depending on the load current, the LM43603 will be in one of four modes: